Luncheon Archive 2019

 Left to Right: Miles Wilson, Shannon Kidd, Scott Stier, Cathy Neece Brown and Dr. Jeanne Gerlach.

 Shaping the Future: Women's Policy Forum in 2019 and Beyond

 On Wednesday, January 9, the Women's Policy Forum luncheon featured a discussion led by our own member Cindy Johnson, retreat leader, facilitator and consultant.
 Due to the government shutdown, our previously scheduled program featuring a representative from the National Endowment for the Arts, was changed.

 The program began with a summary of the achievements and shared lessons of 2018, including struggles with speaker management, ensuring programs are women-centered, and defining what it means to be "influential" for our members today.
 Creating an annual calendar of programs planned helped with new member engagement.
 News and Networking developed a new format, while still informal, that incorporated local subject matter experts as speakers.

-MaryAnn Means-Dufrene, 2019 membership chair, spoke about plans to "blow up" the membership process, but "only in the most respectful and honorable way."
-Goals are to open access and increase membership by reaching out to younger women, newer leaders and corporate leaders.
+MaryAnn Means-Dufrene, 2019 membership chair, spoke about goals to open access and increase membership by reaching out to younger women, newer leaders and corporate leaders.
 She would also like to create a committee of individuals to be greeters at meetings and who could guide new members through the process of joining.